A critical look at the references and controversies regarding Origen on the christian doctrine of tongues.

 There was another influence too.
 One of the other features of many English translators from the 1800s was to transpose their initial translations into well-written free-flowing versed English.
 They sometimes sacrificed literal adherence for this effect.
 Crombie appears to have done this as well.

 With all this information at hand, a fresh translation and analysis are required based on the original Greek.
 Here is a new translation in contemporary English:

-These, who are speaking long and wordy, continuously add unknown, crazy, and obscure things in every way, of which on the one hand, no one who has a mind possesses the ability to make sense [out of it].
-For the content is enigmatic93 and good-for-nothing.
-On another note, it grants to every fool or charlatan the opportunity in the act of speaking to make it up in whatever way he pleases about anything.94
+These ones, who are speaking at length and are wordy,93 add unknown, crazy, and obscure things in every way, of which no one having an intellect can find the purpose.94 For the content is enigmatic95 and good-for-nothing.
+Also, it grants to every fool or charlatan the opportunity in the act of speaking to make it up in whatever way he pleases about anything.96

 The are a number of important points here;

 Unintelligible words used for ἄδηλα is presumptive.
 Although unintelligible is part of its semantic range, it is not common.
-Stephanus’ Lexicon does not include unintelligible as part of its definition.95 I Corinthians 14:8 has ἄδηλον φωνὴν adêlon phônên, uncertain sound in reference to the sound of a trumpet.
+Stephanus’ Lexicon does not include unintelligible as part of its definition.97 I Corinthians 14:8 has ἄδηλον φωνὴν adêlon phônên, uncertain sound in reference to the sound of a trumpet.
 The person in the Against Celsus text is speaking obscurely to conceal the true facts. Ἄδηλος is commonly used to mean obscure, hide or be uncertain.
-If Origen meant unintelligible words, he would have perhaps used ἄσημον φωνήν as found in the I Corinthians Header 49 catena or ἀγνωστστατοι γλῶσσαν96 More evidence would be required to use unintelligible and especially unintelligible words here.
+If Origen meant unintelligible words, he would have perhaps used ἄσημον φωνήν as found in the I Corinthians Header 49 catena or ἀγνωστστατοι γλῶσσαν98 More evidence would be required to use unintelligible and especially unintelligible words here.

 If the persons described as raving mad are in a prophetic state, one must not assume they spoke in undefined ecstatic utterances.
 It could be high priestly speech, an old dialect reserved for only the religious faithful, exalted regular language, or a foreign language.
 It is not described in any detail what the prophetess spoke.
 The immediate correlation between Christian prophecy and tongues is not demonstrable.
 Such an assumption from this passage cannot be made.